 Free of Fire Damage: The structure, system, or component under consideration is capable of performing its intended function during and after the postulated fire, as needed, without repair.
 (Reference 7)

-Heat Release Rate: The amount of heat generated by a burning object per unit time.
+Heat Release Rate (HRR): The amount of heat generated by a burning object per unit time.
 It is usually expressed in kW.
-An profile refers to the behavior of the heat release rate as a function of time (an HRR versus time plot).
+An HRR profile refers to the behavior of the heat release rate as a function of time (an HRR versus time plot).
 For example, a fire with a constant heat release rate has an intensity that does not change.

+Heat Soak Method: A methodology to calculate the time to damage for generic cables exposed to a time-dependent plume temperature or radiant heat flux.
+(Appendix A in Reference 10)

-High Energy Arcing Fault: witchgear, load centers, and bus bars/ducts 440V and above are subject to a unique failure mode and unique fire characteristics high energy arcing fault (HEAF).
+High Energy Arcing Fault (HEAF): High energy electrical devices (i.e., switchgear, load centers, and bus bars/ducts 440V and above) are subject to a unique failure mode and unique fire characteristics referred to as a high energy arcing fault (HEAF).
 This fault mode leads to the rapid release of electrical energy in the form of heat, vaporized copper, and mechanical force.
 Faults of this type are also commonly referred to as high energy, energetic, or explosive electrical equipment faults or fires.
 Similar failure modes can occur in large oil-filled transformers.
 (Reference 8)

 Hot Gas Layer (HGL): Refers to the volume under the ceiling of a fire enclosure where smoke accumulates and high gas temperatures are observed.
 It is the upper zone in a two-zone model formulation.
 (Reference 8)

-Important to Safe Shutdown: Systems, and components (SSCs) that support the ability to achieve and maintain the credited shutdown reactivity conditions (either hot or cold shutdown depending on the plant).
-This includes SSCs that support the long-term ability of the equipment to perform its function, such as water supply tanks, HVAC systems, and small diversion paths.
-For the purposes of this SDP, equipment that is required for is a subset of equipment important to .
-Therefore, equipment that is important to is not always required for .
-See definitions of Safe Shutdown Systems and Equipment and Required for.
+Important to Safe Shutdown (SSD): Structures, systems, and components (SSCs) that support the ability to achieve and maintain the credited shutdown reactivity conditions (either hot or cold shutdown depending on the plant).
+This includes SSCs that support the long-term ability of the SSD equipment to perform its function, such as water supply tanks, HVAC systems, and small diversion paths.
+For the purposes of this SDP, equipment that is required for SSD is a subset of equipment important to SSD.
+Therefore, equipment that is important to SSD is not always required for SSD.
+See definitions of Safe Shutdown Systems and Equipment and Required for SSD.
 (Reference 7)

 Ignition Source: Piece of equipment or activity that causes a fire.
 (Reference 8)

-Ignition Source Weighting Factor: Fraction used to translate generic fire frequencies for a generic locationignition source to specific ignition source within the plant.
+Ignition Source Weighting Factor: Fraction used to translate generic fire frequencies for a generic location or ignition source to a specific ignition source within the plant.
 (Reference 8)

 Natural Ventilation: Gas flows into or out of the room induced by density differences between the fluids.
 In enclosure fires, density differences are observed between colder fresh air and hot smoke.
 (Reference 8)